Tunguska event: Selected eyewitness reports

 Kezhemskoye village.
 On the 17th an unusual atmospheric event was observed.
 At 7:43 the noise akin to a strong wind was heard.
 Immediately afterward a horrific thump sounded, followed by an earthquake that literally shook the buildings as if they were hit by a large log or a heavy rock.
 The first thump was followed by a second, and then a third.
 Then the interval between the first and the third thumps was accompanied by an unusual underground rattle, similar to a railway upon which dozens of trains are travelling at the same time.
 Afterward, for 5 to 6 minutes an exact likeness of artillery fire was heard: 50 to 60 salvoes in short, equal intervals, which got progressively weaker.
 After 1.5–2 minutes after one of the "barrages" six more thumps were heard, like cannon firing, but individual, loud and accompanied by tremors.

 The sky, at the first sight, appeared to be clear.
 There was no wind and no clouds.
-Upon closer inspection to the north, i.e. where most of the thumps were heard, a kind of an ashen cloud was seen near the horizon, which kept getting smaller and more transparent and possibly by around 2–3 p.m. completely disappeared.
+Upon closer inspection to the north, i.e. where most of the thumps were heard, a kind of an ashen cloud was seen near the horizon, which kept getting smaller and more transparent and possibly by around 14:00–15:00 (UTC+7) completely disappeared.

 Tunguska's trajectory and the locations of five villages projected onto a plane normal to the Earth's surface and passing through the fireball's approach path.
 The scale is given by an adopted beginning height of 100 km.
 Three zenith angles ZR of the apparent radiant are assumed and the trajectories plotted by the solid, dashed, and dotted lines, respectively.
-The parenthesized data are the distances of the locations from the plane of projection: a plus sign indicates the location is south-south west of the plane (i.e. toward the viewer); a minus sign, north-north east of it (i.e. away from the viewer).
+The parenthesised data are the distances of the locations from the plane of projection: a plus sign indicates the location is south-southwest of the plane (i.e. toward the viewer); a minus sign, north-northeast of it (i.e., away from the viewer).
 The transliteration of the village names in this figure and the text is consistent with that of Paper I and differs somewhat from the transliteration in the current world atlases.